Macros | |

 Define to determine if code is being built for the Nintendo Switch.

-If this define exists, then you are creating code that runs on the Arm64 processor for a Nintendo Switch.
+If this define exists, then code is created to run on the Arm64 processor for the Nintendo Switch.

 #define BURGER_SYMBIAN |